IDSIA/bayesRecon/README.md

 }
 ```

-We perform probabilistic reconciliation based on conditioning, as
-explained in ADD REFERENCES

-We recommend using the BUIS algorithm to sample from the reconciled
+We recommend using the BUIS algorithm (Zambon et al., 2022) to sample
-distribution.
-(REF?)
+from the reconciled distribution.

 ``` r
 buis <- reconc_BUIS(S, base_forecasts, in_type="params",